vbrusca/LoxLang/README.md

 </pre>

 ## Testing URL Functionality
 You can test URL functionality by using the CsLoxTestServer project, Visual Studio, and either Lox interpretter.
-You'll have to add a certificate to the JRE by using a command similar to this run as administrator in the current JRE bin dir.
+For the Java version you'll have to add a certificate to the JRE by using a command similar to this run as administrator in the current JRE bin dir.
+I renamed the .pem file downloadable from the browser into a .cer and it worked fine.
+For the C# version you'll be prompted to add the necessary certificates if you run it in Visual Studio.

 <pre>
 keytool -import -trustcacerts -alias LOX_LOCAL -file "C:\Users\brusc\Downloads\localhost.pem | .cer" -keystore "C:\Program Files\Java\jdk-21\lib\security\cacerts" -storepass LOX_LOCAL